wasp-lang/wasp/web/blog/2023-03-17-new-react-docs-pretend-spas-dont-exist.md

 React just released their new docs at [https://react.dev/](https://react.dev/).
 While it looks great and packs a lot of improvements, one section that caught the community’s attention is “[Start a New React Project](https://react.dev/learn/start-a-new-react-project)”.
 The strongly recommended way to start a new React project is to use a framework such as Next.js, while the traditional route of using bundlers like Vite or CRA is fairly strongly discouraged.

-Next.js is a great framework, and it’s rise in popularity is due in a large part to the return of SEO optimization via Server-Side-Rendering (SSR) within the collective developer conscience.
+Next.js is a great framework, and its rise in popularity is due in a large part to the return of SEO optimization via Server-Side-Rendering (SSR) within the collective developer conscience.
 And it definitely does make sense to use a framework that provides SSR for static sites and pages that rely on SEO.

 But what about typical Single Page Apps (SPAs)?
 Dashboard-like tools that live behind the auth (and don’t need SEO at all), and for which React was originally designed, still very much exist.